EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 over and over again.
-The lawyer who delivers such statements often would find himself branded a deceiver afraid to take the stand to support his own version of the witness's conversation with him, or else he will have to go on the stand to defend his own credibility --- perhaps against that of his chief witness, or possibly even his client.
+The lawyer who delivers such statements often would find himself branded a deceiver afraid to take the stand to support his own version of the witness's conversation with him, or else he will have to go on the stand to defend his own credibility---perhaps against that of his chief witness, or possibly even his client.

 Every lawyer dislikes to take the witness stand and will do so only for